0Newen/AutomationCucumber/README.md

 # AutomationCucumber
-It's is a basic test Web scenario automated with Cucumber, Selenium and Java.
+It's is a completed  Web scenario automated with Cucumber, Selenium and Java.
+To achieve the challege on OpensourceCMS